 If we take $1<u<3$, then the above model is a Hopf insulator with Hopf invariant $\chi=1$.
 Note that in the MRW model, any two-dimensional slice of the BZ has trivial Chern number, which indeed is required for $\chi$ to be gauge invariant under gauge transformations of the Bloch wavefunctions.

 Being an integral of the Chern-Simons three-form [cf.\ \q{eq:hopfnumber}], $\chi$ transforms like a pseudoscalar under crystallographic spatial transformations and is odd under TR.
 Thus, TR symmetry is incompatible with a nontrivial Hopf invariant $\chi$.
 To make progress on a spin Hopf insulator, we consider an enlarged Hilbert space that is the tensor product of the original Hilbert space with a spin-half Hilbert space.
-In this case, TR symmetry interchanges spin with the representation $T=-i\tau_{y}\mathbbm{1} K,$ and squares to minus the identity.
-To construct a model that is invariant under $T$, we note that the MRW model Hamiltonian $H_{MRW}$ ($1<u<3$) is a Hamiltonian with $\chi=1$, and replacing $z_{2}$ by $-z_{2}$ in $H_{MRW}$ leads to a new Hamiltonian $H_{MRW}^{\prime}$ with $\chi=-1$.
-Hence, we can use $H_{MRW}$ for the spin-up sector and $H_{MRW}^{\prime}$ for the spin-down sector to form the direct sum
+In this case, TR symmetry interchanges spin with the representation $T=-i\tau_{y}\mathbbm{1} K,$ and squares to minus the identity, where $K$ is the complex conjugate operator and $\tau_{x,y,z}$ are Pauli matrices for spin.
+To construct a model that is invariant under $T$, we note that the MRW model Hamiltonian $H_{MRW}$ ($1<u<3$) is a Hamiltonian with $\chi=1$, and replacing $z_{2}$ by $-z_{2}$ in $H_{MRW}$ leads to a new Hamiltonian $H_{MRW}^{\prime}$ with $\chi=-1$ \cite{nelson2021delicate}.
+Hence, we can use $H_{MRW}$ for the spin-up sector and $H_{MRW}^{\prime}$ for the spin-down sector [see Fig.~\ref{fig:spinhopfillu}] to form the direct sum